Media Training for Researchers: How to Survive an Interview with a Journalist

 Content

-- We look at how you can prepare yourself: by reflecting beforehand on a good, newsworthy key message.
+- We look at how you can prepare yourself for an interview: by reflecting beforehand on an attractive key message, with and without use of genAI.

-- We listen to a few exemplary interviews with scientists and discuss how you can react to tricky questions.
+- We listen to a few exemplary interviews with scientists and discuss how you can use and react to different types of questions.

-The workshop consists of 2 live sessions: 1 group session and 1 individual session when you practice being interviewed by the trainer and get feedback on a practice press release or tweet that you wrote yourself.
+- This workshop is hands-on and consists of 2 sessions: 1 real life group session and 1 online individual session when you practice being interviewed by the trainer and/or interview a fellow participant.
+During the online session you also get individual feedback by the trainer.

 Time schedule and Venue